Contrasting Quotient Technology (QUOT) & Its Rivals

 |2.39

-Quotient Technology presently has a consensus price target of $12.75, indicating a potential upside of 75.62%.
-As a group, “Advertising” companies have a potential upside of 40.96%.
-Given Quotient Technology’s stronger consensus rating and higher possible upside, research analysts clearly believe Quotient Technology is more favorable than its rivals.
+Quotient Technology currently has a consensus price target of $12.75, suggesting a potential upside of 73.71%.
+As a group, “Advertising” companies have a potential upside of 37.99%.
+Given Quotient Technology’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Quotient Technology is more favorable than its competitors.

+Quotient Technology has a beta of 0.91, meaning that its share price is 9% less volatile than the S&P 500.
+Comparatively, Quotient Technology’s competitors have a beta of 1.28, meaning that their average share price is 28% more volatile than the S&P 500.

-This table compares Quotient Technology and its rivals top-line revenue, earnings per share and valuation.
+This table compares Quotient Technology and its competitors’ net margins, return on equity and return on assets.

 |Quotient Technology